Mrs. Lechner looks forward to retirement

 Carly Grozier & Alexis Swoyer

-Mrs. Cathy Lectner, a foods and nutritions teacher at Freedom High School (FHS), will be retiring after the first semester of the 2018-2019 school year.
-Mrs. Lectner has worked at FHS since 1996.
+Mrs. Cathy Lechner, a foods and nutritions teacher at Freedom High School (FHS), will be retiring after the first semester of the 2018-2019 school year.
+Mrs. Lechner has worked at FHS since 1996.

 “I teach a life skill.
 It’s more than cooking.
-Food preparation is about teamwork, problem solving, nutrition, meal planning, and more,” said Mrs. Lectner.
+Food preparation is about teamwork, problem solving, nutrition, meal planning, and more,” said Mrs. Lechner.

 She has made many foods with her students over the year.
 However, there is not one specific food that is a favorite among students.

-“I guess the foods I like best are the ones the kids come back and tell me they made at home, or the recipes they ask for in an email,” said Mrs. Lectner.
+“I guess the foods I like best are the ones the kids come back and tell me they made at home, or the recipes they ask for in an email,” said Mrs. Lechner.

-Although she will miss her students, Mrs. Lectner is looking forward to her retirement.
+Although she will miss her students, Mrs. Lechner is looking forward to her retirement.

-“After retirement I am looking forward to not waking up to an alarm, to being with my children and grandchildren, and spending time with my husband and aging parents,” said Mrs. Lectner.
+“After retirement I am looking forward to not waking up to an alarm, to being with my children and grandchildren, and spending time with my husband and aging parents,” said Mrs. Lechner.

 During her retirement, she is also looking forward to crossing off some stops on her bucket list.
 She still has 12 states to visit, so that will be taking up a lot of her time, along with many other activites.

-“I know I will find plenty of activities to fill my time, because I do not like to be idle,” said Mrs. Lectner
+“I know I will find plenty of activities to fill my time, because I do not like to be idle,” said Mrs. Lechner

-Mrs. Lectner is set to retire this January and enter the next chapter of her life.
+Mrs. Lechner is set to retire this January and enter the next chapter of her life.